FAQ / Frequently asked questions

 What can we help you with?

-Your vaccination advice will depend on several factors, such as your health, your vaccination history, the areas you will visit, your length of stay and the activities you will do.
-Therefore, different advice applies to each person.
+Your vaccination advice depends on several factors, such as your health, your vaccination history, the areas you will visit, your length of stay and the activities you will do.
+Therefore, a different advice applies to each person.
 Our medical specialists will therefore tailor the advice to your wishes and needs.
-For this, you should make an appointment so that we can make a personal and accurate advice for you.
+For this, you need to make an appointment so that we can make a personal and accurate advice for you.

 As with other medical institutions, such as your GP or medical specialist, at Vaccination Point you pay consultation fees per person.
 Vaccination Point charges consultation fees per person, per appointment.
 Consultation costs include reviewing your records, writing the vaccination advice, administering the vaccinations and travel advice for your destination.
 Administration fees, accommodation costs and other necessary expenses are also included in the consultation fee.
 Keep in mind that any malaria medication or purchase of a vaccination booklet will also incur costs.
 See our tariff list the overview of all tariffs.